 - Long pressing +- will reset all values to their default

-Current temperature will be displayed on the module in degree Celsius by default.
+Current temperature will be displayed on the module in degrees Celsius by default.
 When switched to a different mode, inactivity for approximately 5 seconds would lead to restoring the value of the module to the default temperature display.

-Trigger Temperature:Press “SET” button on the module and current temperature will be displayed on the screen.
-Using “+” and “-“ button, one can set the temperature in 0.1 degrees (Celsius) increments.
+Trigger Temperature:Press the “SET” button on the module and current temperature will be displayed on the screen.
+Using “+” and “-“ buttons, one can set the temperature in 0.1 degrees (Celsius) increments.
 No activity for 2 seconds will result in setting and storing the trigger temperature and then the screen will display the current temperature.

 Pressing the “SET” button for a minimum of 5 seconds will lead to the setting of the parameter present in the module.
-The seven segment display will start with the display of first parameter “P0”.
+The seven segment display will start with the display of the first parameter “P0”.
 Pressing ‘ + ’ or ‘ - ‘ buttons will help to go to parameters (P0-P6).
-Pressing “SET” button midst the parameters will let you change the value for that parameter.
-After setting the required parameter, press set button to exit that option.
+Pressing the “SET” button amidst the parameters will let you change the value for that parameter.
+After setting the required parameter, press the set button to exit that option.
 If no button is pressed for 5 seconds the thermostat will exit the parameter option and will return back to the default temperature.

 Heating Parameter P0: P0 has two settings, C and H. The default setting C can be used to connect to an air-conditioner as the relay energizes when the temperature is reached.
 Setting H leads to de-energizing the relay when the required temperature is detected.
 It can be used to control any heating device.

-Hysteresis Parameter P1: This parameter sets the range of change in temperature that must occur before relay will change state.
+Hysteresis Parameter P1: This parameter sets the range of change in temperature that must occur before the relay will change state.